michael-garciaperez/DSC180A-Methodology-5/index.md

     - MAE (Mean Absolute Error) Before Mitigation: ~0.56
         - The model's average deviation from actual ratings is approximately 0.56 units, allowing insight into prediction accuracy without considering the direction of errors.
 - To convert the predictions to recommendations, we recommend the user movies that they are predicted to give 5 stars.
+    - Both User 1 & User 2908 received all entirely-male directed movies as recommendations, despite having a stark contrast in the diversity of their rating history.
+    - User 1:
+        - graph
+    - User 2908:
+        - graph

 ## Bias Mitigation